liv-yaa/ML_BeeHealth/README.md

 ## Features Still In Progress
 - Instead of form switch to a radio button
-- Deployment on AWS
+- Deployment on AWS - [Done 3/20]
 - image preprocessing
 - (D3?)
 Map of geotagged images
 - UX/aesthetic changes
 - Export dataset to Kaggle

-*Please send me your suggestions!
+* Please send me your suggestions!
 License: MIT © liv-yaa